Policies & Procedures

 An emergency information form, authorizing emergency care, with emergency numbers, must be on file for each child.
 Forms must be completed in full and returned by the first full day of school.
 No child will be permitted to remain at school without this information.
 Please keep this information up to date.

-A Certificate of Immunization (DHEC Form 2740) completed by your child’s physician is required by the first day of school.
+A Certificate of Immunization (DPH Form 4024) completed by your child’s physician is required by the first day of school.
 Religious exemptions are not accepted.
 Failure to comply will result in dismissal.

 Children should not be brought to school with severe colds, undetermined rashes or spots, fever, headaches, upset stomachs or other symptoms of illness.
 Parents will be required to pick up children if signs of illness are observed at school.